Aaron Sorkin reveals he suffered a stroke in November - KESQ

 Sorkin, who has since quit smoking, added, “If it’ll get one person to stop smoking then it’ll be helpful.”

-Sorkin, who also wrote “Molly’s Game,” “A Few Good Men,” and produced and created the “The West Wing” and “Sports Night,” added he is now feeling better and is able to write by hand, his favorite way to pen his scripts.
+Sorkin, whose many credits include “Molly’s Game,” “A Few Good Men,” “The West Wing” and “Sports Night,” added he is now feeling better and is able to write by hand, his favorite way to pen his scripts.

 “There was a minute when I was concerned that I was never going to be able to write again and I was concerned in the short term that I wasn’t going to be able to continue writing ‘Camelot,'” he told the Times.
 “Let me make this very, very clear.
 I’m fine.
 I wouldn’t want anyone to think I can’t work.
 I’m fine.”